snakewizardd/dda_scaffold/docs/VALIDATION_RESULTS.md

 ---

-*This validation report demonstrates that DDA-X is not speculative theory — it is rigorously tested, mathematically validated cognitive architecture for AI agents.*
+*This verification report demonstrates that DDA-X correctly implements the intended cognitive mechanics as specified in the research documentation.*